House of Hénin

-The House of Hénin is a family of the Belgian high nobility, one of its branches was titled Prince of Chimay.
-Alliances were made with important Spanish noble families, such as the aragonese house of Borja and the castilian house of Velasco.
+The House of Hénin is a family of the Belgian high nobility, one branch of which was titled Prince of Chimay.
+Alliances were made with important Spanish noble families, such as the Aragonese house of Borja and the Castilian house of Velasco.

 History

-The name derives from the town of Hénin-Beaumont in Flanders-Artois, currently in Northern France.
-In the 13th century, the family grew into three different branches, such as the branch of Hénin-Liétard d'Alcase and the branch of the lords of Bossu.
+The name derives from the town of Hénin-Beaumont in Flanders-Artois, now in Northern France.
+In the 13th century, the family grew into three different branches, such as the branch of Hénin-Liétard d'Alcase and the branch of the lords of Boussu.

-The main family mausoleum ("Chapelle des Seigneurs") is located inside the Church of Boussu and considered one of the major artworks of Jacques du Broeucq.
+The main family mausoleum ("Chapelle des Seigneurs") is located inside the Church of Boussu and is considered one of the major artworks of Jacques Du Brœucq.